escottgoodwin/news_sentiment/README.md

 > The ruble dropped more than 4 percent against the dollar, and the price of government bonds fell. _(positive sentiment: 0.5)_

-While this package provides an easy way to get a feel for the sentiment of a particular RSS feed, one can review the sentence level scoring to
+While this package provides an easy way to get a feel for the sentiment of a particular RSS feed, one can review the sentence level scoring to determine the reliability of the sentiment scores.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1NTk3MzU5NywtMTE1NzE1NjQyLDQwOT
+eyJoaXN0b3J5IjpbLTUwNDA2Mjc5NywtMTE1NzE1NjQyLDQwOT
 EyODI1Nl19
 -->